yanyuteng/BlogSlides/README.md

-# PowerPoint Shared
+# Yan's Slides

+This repository stores slides of Yan's presentations at academic conferences and slides of Yan sharing his readings in group meetings or courses.
-This repository stores some of Yuteng's academic presentations' slides, mostly in Chinese and a few in English.
+Most of the presentations and their slides are in Chinese, and a few are in English.